Dvin (ancient city): Cathedral of St. Grigor

-Situated in the central square of the ancient city was the Cathedral of Saint Grigor.
-It was originally constructed in the 3rd century as a triple-nave pagan temple with seven pairs of interior structural supports.
-The temple was rebuilt in the 4th century as a Christian church, with a pentahedral apse that protruded sharply on its eastern side.
-In the middle of the 5th century, an exterior arched gallery was added to the existing structure.
+Situated in the central square of the ancient city was the Cathedral of Saint Grigor which may be on the site of originally constructed triple-nave pagan temple with seven pairs of interior structural supports.
+In the 5th century (ca. 450–485) it was rebuilt as a Christian church, with a pentahedral apse that protruded sharply on its eastern side.
+In the late 5th or early 6th century there was a second phase of construction: an exterior arched gallery was added to the existing structure.
 At the time that the cathedral was built, it was the largest in Armenia and measured 30.41 meters by 58.17 meters.

 Ornate decorations adorned the interior and the exterior of the building.
 The capitals of the columns were decorated with fern-like relief, while the cornices were carved in the design of three interlaced strands.
 The interior floor of the structure was made up of mosaic multi-colored soft-toned slabs in a geometric pattern, while the floor of the apse was decorated in the 7th century with a mosaic of smaller stone tiles representing the Holy Virgin.
 It is the most ancient mosaic depiction of her in Armenia.
 By the middle of the 7th century, the cathedral was rebuilt into a cruciform domed church with apses that protruded off of its lateral facades.
 All that remains of the cathedral today are the stone foundations uncovered during archaeological excavations in the 20th century.